 Pine Mountain Settlement School records were collected and organized in 1982.
-Those having administrative, legal, or historical value were microfilmed at the Kentucky Department for Libraries and Archives and all then returned to Pine Mountain.
+Those having administrative, legal, or historical value were microfilmed at the Kentucky Department for Libraries and Archives and all were then returned to Pine Mountain.
 The resultant microfilm master negative is owned by Berea College.
 A user copy is available for researchers.
 Berea College does not own the copyright for the manuscripts or printed documents included in this microfilm edition.
 Therefore, it is the researcher’s responsibility to secure permission to publish from Pine Mountain Settlement School or its successors and assigns.
 Due to the personal information they contain, some records such as student and personnel records may be RESTRICTED.

 Regarding photographs in the collection:

 Pine Mountain Settlement School photographs were organized and copied in 1985.
 The copy negatives and a set of copy prints are owned by Berea College.
 A second set of copy prints and all originals were returned to Pine Mountain Settlement School.
-Permission has been granted by Pine Mountain Settlement School for Berea College to reproduce all or part of the school’s photographs and to use them in slide or film presentations, display them or loan them for display, and to allow their use by researchers for reproduction and publication.
+Permission has been granted by Pine Mountain Settlement School for Berea College to reproduce all or part of the school’s photographs and to use them in slide or film presentations, display them, or loan them for display, and to allow their use by researchers for reproduction and publication.
 The proper credit line for all of the above uses shall be, “Pine Mountain Settlement School Photographic Collection, Berea College Southern Appalachian Archives.”
 Records and photographs can be accessed through the Reading Room, Berea College Special Collections and Archives, Hutchins Library, Berea College. https://berea.libraryhost.com/index.php?p=collections/controlcard&id=42

 Claude Shannon, who along with Alan Turing, was a noted cryptographer and code breaker, told us long ago that “Information, though related to the everyday meaning of the word, should not be confused with it.”
-This can certainly be contemplated of collections gathered within their communities of origin.
-Information is, as our contemporary author James Gleick tells us, “uncertainty, surprise, difficulty, and entropy.”
-These views describe many of the small local archives scattered throughout the world — and are suggestive of the enigmatic nature of the Pine Mountain Settlement School archive and the other Settlement institutions that joined Pine Mountain at Berea. [ See, James Glick, The Information:A History, a Theory, a Flood, 2011 ]
+This can certainly be contemplated by collections gathered within their communities of origin.
+Information is, as our contemporary author James Gleick tells us in his book The Information: A History, a Theory, a Flood (2011)*, that information as an entity is “uncertainty, surprise, difficulty, and entropy.”
+These views describe many of the small local archives scattered throughout the world — and are suggestive of the enigmatic nature of the Pine Mountain Settlement School archive.
+It also describes the other Settlement institutions that joined Pine Mountain in the Berea College Settlement Institutions of Appalachia archive.

 The archival collection at Pine Mountain Settlement is an infosphere of collections.
-It is found in a multitude of dark or brilliant corners of life that overlap with the physical site of Pine Mountain Settlement School; it is where one may discover their own true nature and where an understanding of the Pine Mountain Settlement School community is uniquely and often privately revealed and where it resonates — no matter the place of birth.
+It is found in a multitude of dark or brilliant corners of life that overlap with the physical site of Pine Mountain Settlement School; it is where one may discover their own true nature and where an understanding of the Pine Mountain Settlement School community is uniquely and often privately revealed and where it resonates — for good or ill —- no matter the place of birth.
 It is born of the community and it is the community of us all.
 Telling the story of an institution, a community, as complex as Pine Mountain is not a tidy business … but, then, neither is life.

-PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS
+PINE MOUNTAIN SETTLEMENT SCHOOL Collections

 “Most of the biosphere cannot see the infosphere, it is invisible, a parallel universe humming with ghostly inhabitants … We are aware of the many species of information …” …. a meme for exampleFred Dretske (1981) Knowledge and the Flow of Information (as quoted by James Gleick)

 “In the beginning there was information.
-The word came later… The transition was achieved by the development of organisms with the capacity for selectively exploiting this information in order to survive and perpetuate their kind.’
+The word came later… The transition was achieved by the development of organisms with the capacity for selectively exploiting this information in order to survive and perpetuate their kind.
 We keep them alive in air-conditioned server farms.
 But we cannot own them … who is master and who is slave?“James Gleick, (2011) The Information: A History, a Theory, a Flood, p.
 323

 “The death drive is not a principal.
 It even threatens every principality, every archontic primacy, every archival desire.
-It is what we will call, later on, le mal d’archive, ‘archive fever'”.Jacques Derrida, Archive Fever p.12
+It is what we will call, later on, le mal d’archive, ‘archive fever.'”Jacques Derrida, Archive Fever p.12

 “To arrange a library is to practice in a quiet and modest way, the art of criticism.”Jorge Luis Borges (1973) Extraordinary Tales.